-We found three studies that met our inclusion criteria for KQ3 (Table 4).
-We found no studies that examined the harms of thyroid cancer screening with palpation or ultrasound and no studies that directly examined the impact of overdiagnosis in a screened versus unscreened group.
-A number of other study designs may indirectly inform the clinical importance and magnitude of overdiagnosis in thyroid cancer screening; these studies are summarized in the discussion section of this report.
-Overall, there is very limited evidence to evaluate the potential harms of screening for thyroid cancer, including harms of diagnostic followup FNA.
-One small U.S. study found that about a quarter of persons who had undergone FNA of a thyroid nodule did not meet the Society of Radiologists in Ultrasound recommendation for FNA.
+We found three studies that met our inclusion criteria for KQ 3 (Table 4).
+We found no studies that examined the harms of thyroid cancer screening with palpation or ultrasound and no studies that directly examined the effects of overdiagnosis in a screened versus unscreened group.
+A number of other study designs may indirectly inform the clinical importance and magnitude of overdiagnosis in thyroid cancer screening; these studies are summarized in the Discussion section of this report.
+Overall, there is very limited evidence to evaluate the potential harms of screening for thyroid cancer, including harms of diagnostic followup with FNA.
+One small U.S. study found that about a quarter of persons who had undergone FNA of a thyroid nodule did not meet the Society of Radiologists in Ultrasound (SRU) recommendation for FNA.
 Nonetheless, we found no evidence to suggest serious harms to patients from ultrasound-guided FNA.

-Two fair-quality retrospective studies evaluated the harms of FNA of thyroid nodules. ^{66,67} One large study at an institution in Japan reported the number of cases of needle tract implantation of papillary thyroid cancer from FNA.
-66 This study found seven cases of tumor on the line of needle insertion in a total of 4,912 persons who had undergone ultrasound-guided FNA from 1990 to 2002.
-Subjects with needle tract implantation were older (50 years and older) and had a high incidence of poorly differentiated cancer and extrathyroid extension of the tumor.
+Two fair-quality retrospective studies evaluated the harms of FNA of thyroid nodules.
+One large study at an institution in Japan reported the number of cases of needle tract implantation of papillary thyroid cancer from FNA.
+This study found 7 cases of tumor on the line of needle insertion in a total of 4,912 persons who had undergone ultrasound-guided FNA from 1990 to 2002.
+Subjects with needle tract implantation were older (age $\geq$ 50 years) and had a high incidence of poorly differentiated cancer and extrathyroidal extension of the tumor.
 It is unclear what effect, if any, this complication had on patient morbidity or mortality.
 A second study at a single institution in the United States evaluated if bleeding complications due to FNA were related to antiplatelet or anticoagulant therapy in a cohort of 582 patients.
-67 About a quarter of the patients were taking antiplatelet or anticoagulant medications; five of them developed a hematoma after ultrasound-guided FNA, as detected by "immediate" post-procedural ultrasound.
-There was no statistically significant difference in the incidence of hematomas between persons taking or not taking antiplatelet or anticoagulant medications, albeit the number of outcomes was small.
-This study found no major bleeding complications (e.g., bleeding requiring hospitalization) in this cohort who had undergone ultrasound-guided FNA for a thyroid mass.
+About a quarter of the patients were taking antiplatelet or anticoagulant medications; five of them developed a hematoma after ultrasound-guided FNA, as detected by "immediate" postprocedural ultrasound.
+There was no statistically significant difference in the incidence of hematoma between persons taking or not taking antiplatelet or anticoagulant medications, albeit the number of outcomes was small.
+This study found no major bleeding complications (e.g., bleeding requiring hospitalization) in the cohort who had undergone ultrasound-guided FNA for a thyroid mass.

-Another fair-quality retrospective study was designed to determine the proportion of FNAs of thyroid nodules not meeting clinical guideline recommendations and therefore "unnecessary" diagnostic workup.
-65 This U.S. study included 400 consecutive subjects with thyroid nodules who subsequently received ultrasound-guided FNA at a single institution.
-Ninety-six (24%) had an FNA of a nodule that did not meet the Society of Radiologists in Ultrasound (SRU) recommendation published in 2005.
-68 The SRU recommended FNA for nodules that have a maximum diameter of 1.0 cm or larger and have microcalcifications, nodules 1.5 cm or larger and are solid or have coarse calcifications, nodules 2.0 cm or larger and are mixed solid and cystic, and nodules with substantial growth since a prior assessment using ultrasound.
+Another fair-quality retrospective study was designed to determine the proportion of FNAs of thyroid nodules that did not meet clinical guideline recommendations and therefore would be considered "unnecessary" diagnostic workup.
+This U.S. study included 400 consecutive subjects with thyroid nodules who subsequently received ultrasound-guided FNA at a single institution.
+Ninety-six (24%) subjects had FNA of a nodule that did not meet the SRU recommendation published in 2005.
+The SRU recommends FNA for nodules that have a maximum diameter of 1.0 cm or larger and have microcalcifications, nodules 1.5 cm or larger and are solid or have coarse calcifications, nodules 2.0 cm or larger and are mixed solid and cystic, and nodules with substantial growth since a prior assessment using ultrasound.

-Although meeting our review's inclusion criteria, these fair-quality retrospective studies did not report serious harms to patient (e.g., health outcomes resulting from needle tract implantation, hematoma, or "overuse" of FNA).
+Although they met our review's inclusion criteria, these fair-quality retrospective studies did not report serious harms to patients (e.g., health outcomes resulting from needle tract implantation, hematoma, or "overuse" of FNA).
 The SRU recommendation varies slightly from the most recent guidelines set by the ATA.
-It is unclear what proportion of FNA would be considered "unnecessary" using the ATA's current recommendations.
+It is unclear what proportion of FNAs would be considered "unnecessary" using the ATA's current recommendations.

-KQ4.
+KQ 4.
 Does Treatment of Screen-Detected Thyroid Cancer Reduce Thyroid-Specific Mortality or Morbidity, Reduce All-Cause Mortality, and/or Improve Quality of Life?